About Monroe College Grants

 Graduate Law Enforcement Grant (MCJG)

 Awarded to full or part-time matriculated students, who are active retired or disabled members of a uniformed police department, correction officers, or court officers.
 The grant is up to 50% of direct costs (tuition only), based on each semester's enrollment status.
 Proof of current or former employment is required.
 The number of grants is limited to 50 students per award year.

 Awarded to accepted international students from Caribbean governments that have entered into an articulation agreement with Monroe College.
 Eligibility and the amount of the award is dictated by the agreement and is generally matched by the sponsoring ministries.
 Students must contact the Office of International Admissions for information specific to their respective country.

 Monroe Opportunity Grant (MOG)

-May be awarded to students recruited from out-of-state localities approved by the appropriate administrator.
+May be awarded to students recruited to live in Monroe Housing approved by the appropriate administrator.
 Students must be living in Monroe Housing.

 NY Metro Grant (NYM)

 May be awarded to commuter students who have graduated from high school in the current year and have an Estimated Family Contribution (EFC) up to $1,000.
 The grant will continue until the completion of the Associate Degree or 60 credits if the student is directly admitted to a baccalaureate program.
 Fall 2023 students are expected to have graduated high school by June 2023.

 May be awarded to transfer students.
 Students must be able to transfer at least 6 credits that apply to the program they are entering and 12 credits in total.
 Transfer credits that do not apply will not count towards the required 6 credits.
 The full amount of transfer credits (applied and those banked) for the Bachelor degree will determine the amount of the Transfer Grant.